syrshax/TFG-HyperledgerFabric/README.md

 - **cryptogen**: All the crypto material for users and Org1, OrdererOrg.

-- **smartcontrac-dev**: The chaincode
+- **smartcontrac-dev**: The chaincode written in Javascript

 - **applicacion-nodejs**: Application and gateway for connecting and interacting with the smartcontract and the channel network.
+Writtern in Typescript.

 ## *SMARTCONTRACT-DEV*

-By the time, as in **ALPHA 0.1**, It only contains 3 functions:

-      InitLedger -->        Initialize the ledger with basic data, structured. readAsset -->         Ask the ledger to retrieve the asset by an ID, if exist, returns it in a parsed JSON.
-If not, throws an error. modifyAsset -->       Overrides the asset by an ID.
-If doesn't exist, throws an error. createAsset -->       Creates a new instance in the ledger by giving the parameters of the asset:

-                                          ID:
-                                          Color:
-                                          Size:
+The `smartcontract` is the logic of the network.
+It will execute functions that are requiered for this project.
+Each of them manage the world state db, extracting information and adding it.
+These functions are linked to the `client user App`, a fronted for user to interact more visually with the blockchain.

+These are the functions.

+      createUser              --> Registers users
+      addTrip                 --> Add information about the trip. addBagToTrip            --> Creates information about the lugagge the user wants to travel with addSizeAndPrice         --> Adds the price and Size to the db addCheckpointToBag      --> Gets information from the ESP32 sensors and updates the DB.
+Also writes a timestamp when the data is written. readAsset               --> Given an user ID, returns all data belongin to him.
+All flight history in this case. deleteFlight            --> For develop purpouses.
+It doesnt have a frontend.
+Must be run in CLI.
+Detele a flight given user, flightId.